Skip to content

 • Migrations Included: Built-in runner discovers and executes ordered migration modules

-• Immutable State: Connections and rows are immutable State objects with strict typing
+• Immutable State: Connections are exposed as State; rows are immutable Mapping wrappers with strict typing helpers

 Quick Start